Brentano's: History

 Two decades later, the corporate parent Macmillan, which had acquired Brentano's upon merger with Crowell Collier in 1961, decided to divest itself of Brentano's by selling the retail chain to Brentano's management in 1981.
 At the time of the sale, Brentano's had 28 stores with locations that had included Boston, Washington, Atlanta, Toronto, Dallas, San Francisco and San Diego.
-Unfortunately, the new management was forced to file for bankruptcy less than a year later in 1982 and finally liquidated in 1984.
+The new management was forced to file for bankruptcy less than a year later in 1982 and finally liquidated in 1984.

 As part of the liquidation sale, the Waldenbooks subsidiary of Kmart acquired three stores that were located in Beverly Hills, Costa Mesa, and St. Louis with the original intention of converting the stores to the Waldenbooks brand.
 After remodeling, while keeping the Brentano's name, Waldenbooks discovered that the stores were bringing in more money than equivalent Waldenbooks of the same age so they decided to keep the Brentano's brand and expand the brand to other upscale neighborhoods as the upscale bookstore brand for the Walden Book division.

 In 1992, Kmart acquired Borders.
 At that time, it kept Brentano's in the separate Waldenbooks division until the formation of the Borders-Walden Group that was done just prior to the Borders Group being spun off as an independent company in 1994.
 Under Borders, the Brentano's stores were still managed by Waldenbooks.
 With increased competition during the 1990s and 2000s from superstores and Internet stores, Borders was forced to close the money-losing Brentano and Waldenbooks stores.
 On 18 July 2011, Borders Group filed for bankruptcy and closed all remaining Brentano's stores.